digitalocean/marketplace-kubernetes/stacks/jaeger/README.md

 4 GB RAM, 2 vCPUs, 40GB Disk
 ```

+Please use a minimum of 4 nodes in the deployment.

 ### Deploying and accessing the Jaeger UI

 After deploying the 1-click Jaeger App from the DigitalOcean marketplace, you will see a number of components deployed in the `jaeger` namespace -